sAnandha/AWS-Project-Documentation/AWS Project Documentation/PHOTO & GALLERY WEB APP/README.md

 - Create a new bucket (e.g., `my-photo-upload-bucket`)
 - Disable "Block all public access"
 - Enable **Static website hosting** if you want to use S3 for frontend
+- Add the Bucket Policy and CORS Policy in the Bucket Permission Tab.

 #### ✅ DynamoDB
 - Create a table named `photos`